-The See Saw learning platform is used for the setting of tasks to complete at home such as, learning a nursery rhyme, handwriting practice and to ask for photographs to support a topic such as 'My Family'.
+The See Saw learning platform is used for the setting of tasks to complete at home such as learning a nursery rhyme, handwriting practice and to ask for photographs to support a topic such as 'My Family'.
+It is also used to share photos of what the children are learning in school, including topic activities and Mathematics activities, with key vocabulary shared.